C2SM/c2sm.github.io/docs/models/icon/large_use_cases.md

 **Compile out-of-source**

 We recommend you to do out-of-source builds for CPU and GPU so that you can have two compiled versions of ICON in the same repository.
-Therefore, you simply need to create two folders in the the ICON root folder (e.g. `nvhpc_cpu` and `nvhpc_cpu`) and copy the folders `config` and `scripts` from the root folder into it:
+Therefore, you simply need to create two folders in the ICON root folder (e.g. `nvhpc_cpu` and `nvhpc_cpu`) and copy the folders `config` and `scripts` from the root folder into it:

 ```bash
 mkdir nvhpc_cpu